Nita Deerpalsing: Controversies

 Paul Bérenger publicly insulted Nita Deerpalsing in the National Assembly in August 2008.
 She had expressed support for then Attorney General Rama Valayden, when Bérenger as Opposition Leader retorted with sexist comments rode ene mari pou li marié do! (meaning "go find her a husband so she can finally get married"), given that Nita Deepalsing was single.
 Rajesh Bhagwan, Paul Bérenger's supporter, tried to justify Bérenger's insults on the basis that he could not control his anger.

-Nita Deerpalsing made news headlines soon after a public meeting of the Labour-MMM coalition Alliance de l’Avenir held on 1 May 2010 in Quatre Bornes.
+Nita Deerpalsing made news headlines soon after a public meeting of the Labour-MSM-PMSD ALLIANCE Alliance de l’Avenir held on 1 May 2010 in Quatre Bornes.
 The Labour Party leader Navin Ramgoolam became so angry about a defective microphone that he lost his temper and was caught on record to utter disrespectful words towards Nita Deerpalsing who also held the position of Director of Communication of the Labour Party (Mauritius).
 Ramgoolam's words were broadcast live by other radio stations and was reproduced several times on social media as an example of Navin Ramgoolam's lack of respect for those of the female gender.